 New Zealand is located in the southwestern Pacific Ocean.
 It is 900 miles east of Australia across the Tasman Sea

 New Zealand is accessible from many international cities and there are airports throughout the country that you can fly into.
-Auckland Airport serves the largest number of international arrivals.
-Many airlines offer direct flights from North American cities, including Los Angeles.
+Auckland Airport serves the largest number of international carriers including flagship Air New Zealand.
+Air New Zealand offers non-stop flights from several North American cities and onto 20+ domestic gateways.